DONNA F. ALEXANDER

 B. Accountancy, University of Mississippi - 2013

 B.B.A. - Finance, University of Mississippi - 2013

 Following in her family’s footsteps, Ali joined the FTC team after graduating from Ole Miss in 2013.
-She worked as an accountant and financial analyst for 9 years before taking over as VP of Operations in 2022, and then was promoted to Chief Marketing Officer in 2023.
+She worked as an accountant and financial analyst for 9 years while also assisting with Marketing efforts, before being promoted to Chief Marketing Officer in 2023.
 Ali is the Secretary/Treasurer of the Broadband Association of Alabama & Mississippi (BAAM, formerly TELSE), President of the Independent Telecommunications Pioneer Association of the Midsouth (ITPA Midsouth), a board member for the Georgia Telecommunications and Broadband Association (GTBA), and the Region 3 Vice President for the National ITPA.
 She also serves as the chair of Public Relations for the ITPA Midsouth; is on the executive and event planning committees for BAAM; and served as the chair of the 2021 Rebranding Committee for BAAM.
 She received the “Pioneer Spirit Award” in 2020 and again in 2022 from the MidSouth ITPA, and completed the Young Leadership Council Program in 2022.
 When Ali is not working, she enjoys attending Ole Miss Football and Baseball games, volunteering with the Nashville Junior League, traveling, and doing anything creative.

 CHIEF TECHNOLOGY OFFICER